kaelzhang/apollo-declare/README.md

     SENTRY_HOST: 'sentry.host',
     REDIS_HOST: {
       key: 'redis.host',
-      // Use a different namespace
+      // Use a different namespace other than `default`
       namespace: 'common'
     },